 My Best Still Wasn’t Enough

-Yet, even after all of these changes, I still didn’t feel right.
+Even after all of those changes, I still didn’t feel right.
 I had recurring issues that wouldn’t go away no matter how much I tried.

 At first, I was told this issue was because of a lack of vitamin B-12 since many vegetarians are deficient in this vitamin that is mainly found in animal foods.
 So, I tried eating more foods with B-12 like good quality organic grass-fed cheese, yogurt, milk, eggs and I took B-12 supplements.
 It would mildly help for a little bit, but then the issue would always come back.